Name: Promoting Humane Education in the Classroom

 provides students with an important opportunity for learning about the natural

-Idaho public school teacher who fed a live puppy to a snapping turtle in front
+about an Idaho public school teacher who fed a live puppy to a snapping turtle

-of students after class hours.
-The teacher, who reportedly fed live animals to
+in front of students after class hours.
+The teacher, who reportedly fed live

-his classroom snakes during classes, is currently under investigation by the
+animals to his classroom snakes during classes, was under investigation by the Attorney

-Idaho Attorney General for animal cruelty.
-The turtle was confiscated and
+General for animal cruelty, but no charges were actually filed.
+The turtle was

-cruelty in a school.
-Conduct such as feeding live animals to other animals and
+animal cruelty in a school.
+Conduct such as feeding live animals to other

-cruelly confining and treating animals in the classroom must be stopped.
-The
+animals and cruelly confining and treating animals in the classroom must be

-introduction of legislation in your state will help ensure that cruel practices
+stopped.
+The introduction of legislation in your state will help ensure that

-like these do not occur in your local school, and will better educate students
+cruel practices like these do not occur in your local school, and will better

-about the need to treat all living creatures with respect and kindness.
+educate students about the need to treat all living creatures with respect and

 Learn more about Laws